easyauth/api/private.rst

 ====================

 This document describes the internal API used for communication between the backend server and frontend website.
-Most of this is intended to be used via XHR by the client (using an HMAC provided by the frontend server), however some calls are meant to be used solely by the frontend.
-Calls meant for the client will have an ``hmac`` parameter, while calls meant for the frontend server will have a ``secret`` parameter.

-The frontend and backend will each have a unique secret for authorization and validation purposes.
-Every response to the frontend containing data will also contain a token generated with the server's secret.
+This is intended for XHR requests between the client and the backend, with authentication done through cookies.
+In the future, this may be opened up for public access; as such, it is pseudo-RESTful.

 users
 #####